lucor/paw/README.md

          └── mysecretnote
 ```

-where website, password and note are the Paw items, see the dedicated section for details.
+where login, password and note are the Paw items, see the dedicated section for details.

 ### Items